Why zeolite for horses Protection against toxic contamination in animal feed

 3. Pesticides

-Origin: Chemicals used in agriculture to control weeds (herbicides), insects (insecticides) and fungi (fungicides).
+Origin: Chemical agents used in agriculture to control weeds (herbicides), insects (insecticides) and fungi (fungicides).

-Effects: Chronic poisoning, nerve damage, hormonal imbalance, increased risk of cancer.
+Effects: Chronic poisoning, nerve damage, hormonal imbalances, increased risk of cancer.

 4. Heavy metals